Understand service accounts

 Service account roles and permissions matrix

-Section titled “Service account roles and permissions matrix”| Lowest Scope | Name | Description | Permissions |
+Section titled “Service account roles and permissions matrix”| Lowest scope | Name | Description | Permissions |

 |---|---|---|---|

-| Project | Service Account Admin | This role allows managing Service Accounts.
+| Project | Service Account Admin | Allows managing Service Accounts.
 This includes creating, listing, getting, and deleting service accounts.
 Since service accounts cannot be removed via soft-deletion, roles that include the iam.service-account.delete permission should be assigned with particular caution. |

 |

-| Project | Service Account Creator | This role allows creating Service Accounts. |
+| Project | Service Account Creator | Allows creating Service Accounts. |

 |

-| Project | Service Account Deleter | This role allows the permanent deletion of Service Accounts.
+| Project | Service Account Deleter | Allows the permanent deletion of Service Accounts.
 Caution: Service Accounts are removed immediately and definitively, as no soft-deletion is available. |

 |

-| Project | Service Account Key Admin | This role allows managing Service Account Keys. |
+| Project | Service Account Key Admin | Allows managing Service Account Keys. |

 |

-| Project | Service Account Access Token Admin | This role allows managing Service Account Access Tokens.
+| Project | Service Account Access Token Admin | Allows managing Service Account Access Tokens.
 Note: Since Service Account Access Tokens will be deprecated on December 16, 2025, this role will also be deprecated and removed by the end of Q2/2026. |

 |

-| Project | Service Account User | This role allows assigning Service Accounts to workloads (e.g., virtual machines). |
+| Project | Service Account User | Allows assigning Service Accounts to workloads (e.g., virtual machines). |

 |

-| Project | Service Account Reader | This role allows listing and getting Service Accounts, as well as the associated Service Account Access Tokens and Service Account Keys. |
+| Project | Service Account Reader | Allows listing and getting Service Accounts, as well as the associated Service Account Access Tokens and Service Account Keys. |

 |